ibm-cloud-docs/power-iaas/use-case-oracle.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Deploying an Oracle database in an IBM Power Systems Virtual Server
+# Deploying an Oracle database IBM Power Systems Virtual Server
 {: #use-case-oracle}

-Learn how to deploy an Oracle database in an {{site.data.keyword.powerSysShort}}.
+Learn how to deploy an Oracle database in a {{site.data.keyword.powerSysShort}}.
+{: shortdesc}

 These videos do not capture the latest updates to the {{site.data.keyword.powerSys_notm}} offering.
 You might notice differences in functionality between what's shown in the video and the current offering.
-{: #shortdesc}
+{: important}

-## Modernizing an Oracle database by using an IBM Power Systems Virtual Server
+## Modernizing an Oracle database
-{: modernizing-oracle}
+{: #modernizing-oracle}

-The following video captures how to deploy an OracleDB in the {{site.data.keyword.cloud}} running Power Systems.
+The following video captures how to deploy an Oracle database in the {{site.data.keyword.cloud}} running Power Systems.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gE0evmmvUVg" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Building a new Oracle environment from a custom AIX image
-{: building-oracle}
+{: #building-oracle}

 The following video captures how to export a custom AIX image on-premises and redeploy it in the {{site.data.keyword.Bluemix_notm}} to build a new Oracle environment.